Bhaveshmeghwal21/AMC_Summer_Camp-2024/Beginner/Mechanical Design and Drone Basics/Readme.md

 **NOTE**
 - When you choose a BLDC motor, you can find a thrust-current relation in their official website so that you can get your current draw with your payload.
 For eg check out [emax-mt2213 935kv](https://emaxmodel.com/products/emax-mt2213-935kv-multicopter-brushless-motor)
 - Also for flight time assume it is hovering and current drawn by motor only.
--  if any deta missing then they can choose appropriate deta for making efficient drone.
+-  If any data missing then you can choose appropriate data for making efficient drone.